wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 LIII.

-British fleet arrives near New-Orleans--the American can flotilla captured---attacks by the British upon the army of Gen. Jackson.
+British fleet arrives near New-Orleans--the American flotilla captured--attacks by the British upon the army of Gen. Jackson.

 NOW , when the lords and the counsellors , and the wise men of Britain , heard of all the tribulations that befel them in the land of Columbia , they were troubled in their minds.